-- Dedicated Student Success Center
+- o Dedicated Student Success Center

 - o Bi-Lingual staff (English and Spanish)

 - o Bilingual tutors and mentors.
 The tutors will support with course content.

+- One-on-one coaching

-- O Lending library of laptops, tablets and textbooks (on a need base)
+- Lending library of laptops and textbooks (on a need basis)

 - Professional development workshops

-- Culture events
+- Cultural events